AUM som somaya namah

 The second life partner = agent of emotionally effective contracts, harmony and agreement for the native .

 Much depends naturally upon graha-in-7.
-Nevertheless, the overall structure of the second marriage is enduring and often professionalized or involving public leadership, because bhava-7 = 10th-from-10th and because the second lifepartnership usually occurs when the partners have achieved more social maturity.
+Nevertheless, the overall structure of the second marriage is enduring.
+May be professionalized or involving public leadership, or simply higher than normal levels of public recognition =10th-from-10th.
+The second lifepartnership usually occurs when the partners have achieved more social maturity.

 The nature of the professional identity of the second spouse is often in the category of attorney, negotiator, bargainer, arranger, diplomat, match-maker, deal-maker, or trader.